Michele-Alberti/trails/README.md

 git merge development --no-commit --no-ff
 ```

-Check that the risults match your expectations then commit (you can leave the default message).
+Check that the rsults matches your expectations then commit (you can leave the default message).

 ```
 git commit